-Upload the full application components, as a single PDF, in the Project Document section on the web form.
+Upload the full application components, as a single PDF on the web form.

 All documents must be combined into a single PDF in the order listed above before uploading.
 Failure to submit as a single PDF in the order above may result in disqualification of the application.